 Children who are struggling with certain concepts are given opportunities to catch up in small group sessions, matched to their learning needs.

-Resilient learners with Growth Mindsets and a ‘We Can’ attitude to Mathematics, whatever their previous level of attainment.
+Resilient learners with a ‘We Can’ attitude to Mathematics, whatever their previous level of attainment.

 High-quality questioning and responsive teaching techniques to explore children’s understanding and develop it further.